Tajikistan (TJ)

 Foreign applicants do not need a domestic registration.

-The application process includes a formal examination, an examination of distinctiveness and a search for prior trademarks.
+The application process includes a formal examination, a substantive examination (on absolute and relative grounds).
 Signs not deemed distinctive in the examination can be registered if distinctiveness has been acquired by use.

-After registration, the trademark is published in the Patent Office Gazette.
+After registration, the trademark is published in the Official Gazette.

 A trademark registration is valid for 10 years from date of application.